 † These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.

 About Verdure Sciences®: Verdure Sciences manages ingredient innovation throughout the integration of supply network, production, and research platforms.
 With an expanding pipeline of proprietary, standardized botanical ingredients supported by pharmacokinetic, pharmacodynamic, and clinical research profiles, we work toward our unified vision to offer safe, effective ingredient solutions.
 Verdure Sciences® is a registered trademark of Verdure Sciences®, Inc.

 About Longvida®: Longvida® Optimized Curcumin is a breakthrough formula of the natural antioxidant curcumin, from the turmeric root, optimized to deliver free curcumin.
-It was designed by university neuroscientists using a patented Solid Lipid Curcumin Particle (SLCP™) Technology that promotes the uptake of free curcumin to the blood and target tissues.
+It was designed by university neuroscientists using a patented Solid Lipid Curcumin Particle (SLCP™) formulation that promotes the uptake of free curcumin to the blood and target tissues.
 Exclusively licensed to Verdure Sciences, Longvida® is able to bypass initial hydrolysis and deliver bioefficacious levels of unglucuronidated (free) curcumin to the brain and target tissues.
 Longvida® has been extensively studied by independent researchers globally and offers efficacious amounts of free curcumin at easily managed daily doses.

 For our most current patent and trademark information, please visit: www.vs-corp.com/ip

 For a list of current Longvida references, please visit: http://marketing.vs-corp.com/longvida-science